-Getting a great smile is achievable, but it’s important you receive treatment from an expert to get the best results.
-That expert is an orthodontist.
+Getting a great smile is achievable, but it’s important you receive treatment from a specialist to get the best results.
+That specialist is an orthodontist.

 What is the difference between a dentist and an orthodontist?

 A dentist and an orthodontist play two different, but important, roles in the care of your teeth.
 Regular check-ups with your dentist help to ensure you maintain your overall oral hygiene.
 A dentist will look for signs of cavities, plaque and gum disease, as well as advise you on proper teeth brushing and oral care techniques.
 An orthodontist is concerned with the overall alignment of your teeth and jaw and corrects this using orthodontic appliances such as braces.

 Not all of us are blessed with a straight smile, but that doesn’t mean we can’t get one.
 If your teeth are crowded, crooked or perhaps they have large spaces between them, an orthodontist can guide them into a straighter position.
 Similarly, problems with your jaw, such as an under or overbite, can be fixed with orthodontic treatment.